 Net cash generated from operating activities was RMB1,461.8 million (US\$225.7 million) for 2015.
 This amount was primarily attributable to net income of RMB990.6 million (US\$152.9 million), (a) adjusted for (i) certain non-cash expenses, primarily share-based compensation expenses of RMB107.9 million (US\$16.7 million), depreciation of property and equipment of RMB51.3 million (US\$7.9 million) and deferred income taxes of RMB6.5 million (US\$1.0 million), and (ii) changes in operating assets and liabilities that positively affected operating cash flow, primarily an increase in deferred revenue of RMB433.7 million (US\$67.0 million) and an increase in accrued expenses and other payables of RMB316.7 million (US\$48.9 million), and (b) partially offset by changes in operating assets and liabilities that negatively affected operating cash flow, primarily an increase in accounts receivable of RMB340.9 million (US\$52.6 million) and increase in prepaid expenses and other current assets of RMB264.4 million (US\$40.8 million) and inventories of RMB111.7 (US\$17.2 million).
 The increase in deferred revenues was mainly attributable to the growth of our dealer subscription services.
-The increase in accrued expenses and other payables was mainly due to the increase in accounts receivable was primarily due to the increase of our advertising services.
+The increase in accound expenses and other payables was mainly due to the increase in accound revenue and accrual for the year-end bonuses to employees during the period.
+The increase in accounts receivable was primarily due to the increase of our advertising services.
 The increase in prepaid expenses and inventories was mainly due to the advance payment for and purchase of vehicles.

 Net cash generated from operating activities was RMB1,023.7 million for 2014.
 This amount was primarily attributable to net income of RMB748.7 million, (a) adjusted for (i) certain non-cash expenses, primarily share-based compensation expenses of RMB56.7 million, depreciation of property and equipment of RMB35.1 million and deferred income taxes of RMB5.3 million, and (ii) changes in operating assets and liabilities that positively affected operating cash flow, primarily an increase in deferred revenue of RMB225.6 million and an increase in accrued expenses and other payables of RMB201.4 million, and (b) partially offset by changes in operating assets and liabilities that negatively affected operating cash flow, primarily an increase in accounts receivable of RMB271.0 million.
 The increase in deferred revenues was mainly attributable to the growth of our dealer subscription services.
 The increase in accounts receivable was primarily due to the increase of our advertising service sales.
-The increase in accrued expenses and other payables was mainly due to the increase in accordance with growth of revenue and accrual for the year-end bonuses to employees during the period.
+The increase in accrued expenses and other payables was mainly due to the increase in accrued rebates to advertising agencies in accordance with growth of revenue and accrual for the year-end bonuses to employees during the period.